Tux with a joystick

 Playing games

-The Linux Game Tome and the Linux Game Database list FOSS games and games that run on FOSS platforms.
+The Linux Game Database list FOSS games and games that run on FOSS platforms.
+There are also lists of FOSS games at the Open Directory Project, Wikipedia and Reddit.

-Many proprietary games have native Linux ports: First Person Shooter games from id software, Unreal Tournament, many Quake variants, Neverwinter Nights, large catalogues at Tux Games, Linux Game Publishing and various ports by Ryan C. Gordon.
+Many proprietary games have native Linux ports: First Person Shooter games from id software, Unreal Tournament, many Quake variants, Neverwinter Nights, large catalogues at Tux Games, Linux Game Publishing, Desura, indievania, the Humble Bundle Store, Steam and various ports by Ryan C. Gordon.
+Indy games also include Linux ports when participating in the regular pay-what-you-want Humble Bundle promotions.

 Information on finding, installing and playing games under Linux is available in the Linux Gamers' FAQ including another list of Linux games.
 PlayDeb.Net makes installing games easy on Ubuntu Linux.